 Of the IFQ that was transferred to a different community, Homer and Sitka received the most net pounds 12 of IFQ transferred into their communities.
 These communities average net increase was about 13% (or 1.54 million pounds of IFQ overall years - 130,000 pounds per year -in each community) of the total medical transfers.
 No other community's net increase was over 4% (about 40,000 pounds per year) of the total medical transfers.
 The two communities with the largest percentage of total medical transfers leaving their community were Seldovia, AK and Everett, WA.
-The average percentage of the total medical transfers over the 2007 through 2018 period.
+The average percentage of the total medical transfers leaving each of those communities was about 6.5% of the total medical transfers over the 2007 through 2018 period.
 No other community's net loss was more than 3.5% (35,000 pounds) of the total reported medical transfers.